RaphaelIT7/gmod-holylib/README.md

 ### EntityList
 This class should remove some overhead since you can pass it to some functions.
-> NOTE: You should never add serverside only entities since if they get deleted they will remain and cause issues/crashes.

 #### string EntityList:\_\_tostring()
 Returns `EntityList [NULL]` if given invalid list.